BCChangEBFE/Sdnd-P5-Vehicle-Detection/README.md

   To further trying to take advantage of historical data, the final pipeline implmted in annotate_image() is actually implemented in a class.
 Hence some more methods of averaging and smoothing of the results can also be experimented to make the pipeline more robust

+  The result is not exactly robust as there are frames that not the complete vehicle body is identified in a bouding box.
+Also the bounding boxes are sometimes flickering.
 It could also be possible to implement the classifier with a different algorith.
 For example, deep learning could replace SVM here to provide a more robust identificatino of car pixles.